cube3power/atsd/sql/scheduled-sql-store.md

 ## Overview

-The **Store** option in scheduled SQL queries enables writing the results of the query back into the database.
+The **Store** option for scheduled SQL queries may be used to write the results of a query back into the database.

 ## Use Cases